- North America

-It took about a 2-3 years to get everything up and running.
+It took about 2-3 years to get everything up and running.
 After we decided we didn’t want to just be a weekend business, we then built an event center to do corporate outings.
-In addition, we also do weddings.
+In addition, we also decided to do weddings.

 Were there any hurdles you had to tackle?

-Trying to stay with in budget was a common stuggle for us.
-Another big hurdle was that my carpenters weren’t able to drive because, they were Amish.
+Trying to stay within budget was a common struggle for us.
+Another big hurdle was that my carpenters couldn’t drive because, they were Amish.
 With that, there was a lot more that we had to do because of the carpenters’ inability to drive.
 Also, mother nature is a big challenge when it comes to anything outdoors.

 Where do people like to stay mostly?